The Story of Taman Ujung

 Taman Ujung Water Palace or Tirta Gangga?

 Tirta Gangga, a beautiful water temple (former palace) with gorgeous pools and fountains, lies not too far from Taman Ujung.
-Built by the king of Karangasem about 20 years later than the Ujung Water Palace, both sites make an interesting visit when exploring eastern Bali.
+Built by the king of Karangasem about 20 years later than the Ujung Water Palace, both sites are interesting to visit when exploring eastern Bali.

 If you have the time, we recommend visiting both water palaces.
 They lie about 30 minutes from one another and are both uniquely beautiful.
 They can easily be combined on a trip from Sidemen, for example.
 However, if you’re short on time, choose Taman Ujung, as this historic site is much larger and offers more to see.